base/base/docs/specs/governance/governor.md

 #### `castVoteWithReasonAndParamsBySig`

-Cast a vote on a proposal with a reason and additional encoded parameters using a signature.
+Cast a vote on a proposal with a reason and additional encoded parameters using the voter address calculated from the `v`, `r`, and `s` parameters.
+This function MUST apply the same logic specified in [`castVote`](#castvote).

 ```solidity
 function castVoteWithReasonAndParams(uint256 _proposalId, uint8 _support, string memory _reason, bytes memory _params, uint8 _v, bytes32 _r, bytes32 _s) external returns (uint256)